What is the Migrant and Refugee Schools Program?

 Volunteers support children in Kindy up to Year 6 in a classroom setting with a teacher present.
 Activities vary according to the needs of the schools and students, and can be a mix of individual and group tasks.

 The program focuses on two main areas which are:

 Identity and Belonging

-The program takes place weekly during the school term at the following locations and timings:
+The program takes place at the following schools during the school term:

-North Ainslie Primary School: Fridays, 9am to 11am (2 hours)
+• North Ainslie Primary School: Mondays, Wednesdays and Fridays from 9am to 11am (2 hours)

-• Be able to attend at least 2 sessions per month for a commitment of 6 months
+• Available to attend at least 2 sessions a month for 6 months

 This is a chance to make new friends, learn new skills and experience the diversity and richness of other cultures.
 Volunteers are supported by employees of St Vincent de Paul Society, and ongoing training opportunities are also provided.